 Challenge Academy Details

-Browse the Challenge Academy website or the links below for further details (including information about the application process):
+Browse the Challenge Academy website or browse the links below for further details (including information about the application process).

 2001 Act 109 created a change in the funding mechanism for the Challenge Academy.
-As a result of the changes, school districts with Challenge Academy cadets must contribute a portion of the costs of students enrolled in the Challenge Academy from their district; §121.095, Wis.
-Stats.
+As a result of the changes, school districts with Challenge Academy cadets must contribute a portion of the costs of students enrolled in the Challenge Academy from their district (per Wis.
+Stats. §121.095).

 Department of Defense Funding